goktugcy/CyberPi-Mbot-IoT-TelegramBot/README.md

 3. Replace the Wi-Fi credentials and webhook URL in `mbot.py` with your actual details.

-4. Deploy the script to your mBot.
+4. Use mBlock to load the `mbot.py` script onto your mBot.

 ## Usage

 ### Webhook Server

-After starting the server, you can access the root endpoint at `http://localhost:3000` to see a greeting message.
+After deploying the server, it will be accessible at the URL provided by Cloudflare.
 The server listens for POST requests on `/webhook` to forward messages to a Telegram chat.
+The root endpoint can be accessed to see a greeting message.

 ### IoT Script for mBot